Disclosure Fact Checked

 Regulation

-fsca south africa Put simply, you should never consider using a stock trading app is it not regulated by a reputable body.
+fsca south africa Put simply, you should never consider using a stock trading app if is it not regulated by a reputable body.
 In some cases, the app might be regulated by the South African FSCA.

-However, we should make it clear that if your chosen stock trading app is licensed by another reputable body - such as the FCA (UK), ASIC (Australia), or CySEC (Cyprus), this is also fine.
+However, we should make it clear that if your chosen stock trading app is licensed by another reputable body, such as the FCA (UK), ASIC (Australia), or CySEC (Cyprus), this is also fine.

 User Experience